brandeis-llc/semviz/Blender.md

 ---
-layout: post
+layout: page
-title: Blender Covid dataset
+title: Blender Covid Visualization
-subtitle: Dashboard Navigation
+subtitle:  Navigating the Dashboard
 ---

 This dashboard shows the semantic visualization of the relations in the CORD-19